 - a.
 Use of automated vulnerability scanning tools to discover potential network, platform and application layer vulnerabilities such as Heartbleed, Shellshock, FREAK, POODLE, and GHOST; - b.
-Port Scan: The objective of this test goal is to determine which ports are open on TOE components and to determine if they should be; - c.
-Banner Grabbing: The objective of this test goal is to determine if any useful information can be gained about the TOE and the services running on its open ports; and - d.
-Leakage Verification: The objective of this test goal is to monitor for leakage during CLI and GUI Management Interface login.
+Port Scan: The objective of this test goal is to determine which ports are open and then to decide if being open is a vulnerability; and - c.
+Information Leak verification: The objective of this test goal is to monitor the TOE for leakage during start-up and shutdown.